YixiongDing/UniMelb-Study-Materials/Software Testing and Reliability/Sample Exam 1/Sample Exam 1.md

 4. text[i] != ’\n’

 ##### 4. [8 marks] Specify a set of test inputs that achieves branch coverage of your control-flow graph.
 Briefly explain how the inputs cover the branches.
+1. text = '', this test will not go into the loop, cover False for the first decision
+2. text = 'hi', this test will successfully go every other branch